Sergei Zubatov: Biography

 Despite rumors, Zubatov was never a Colonel (Polkovnik) in the Special Corps of Gendarmes, but he was rapidly promoted so that in 1896, at the age of 32, he was appointed head of the Moscow Okhrana Bureau, making him the official in charge of investigating and suppressing political dissent in Russia's second city.

 Despite his deeply-held monarchist convictions, Zubatov earnestly believed that repression alone could not crush the revolutionary movement.
-Between 1901 and 1903 he therefore also promoted the organization of pro-government trade unions to channel protest away from agitation - a practice revolutionary activists called police socialism or lambasted as Zubatovshchina (зуба́товщина).
+Between 1901 and 1903, he also promoted the organization of pro-government trade unions to channel protest away from agitation - a practice revolutionary activists called police socialism or lambasted as Zubatovshchina (зуба́товщина).

 In February 1901 the Tsarist authorities brought in Cossacks to suppress mass demonstrations by thousands of students and workers in Moscow.
 In May 1901 the Moscow Chief of Police, General Dmitri Feodorovich Trepov, allowed the Community of Mutual Help of the Workers in Mechanized Industry to hold its inaugural meeting in Moscow.
 With Zubatov's support, the society was created by self-educated factory workers, who were paid a stipend by the Okhrana.
 The new body provoked objections from factory owners (who claimed that it was inciting unrest), and from factory inspectors (who felt that it undermined their authority).
 The Prime Minister, Count Sergei Witte, backed the objections, but was unable to close down the experiment because Zubatov had the backing of the Tsar's uncle, Grand Duke Sergei Alexandrovich, the Governor-General of Moscow.
 On 19 February 1902, Zubatov succeeded in orchestrating a loyal demonstration with religious overtones by about 50,000 workers, outside the Kremlin, in honour of the former Emperor Alexander II - despite a call from the Moscow committee of the Russian Social Democratic Labour Party to boycott the ceremony.